 Asahidake is located in the Daisetsuzan Mountain Range and National Park, right in the center of Hokkaido.
 It’s about three hours drive from Sapporo, an hour from Asahikawa or 90 minutes from Furano.

 Getting there isn’t easy and best with your own 4WD wheels (or your guide’s).
-There are buses that go from Asahikawa, through the Genkikidou company, however timetables and fares vary from year to year.
+There are buses that go from Asahikawa, however timetables and fares vary from year to year.

 It’s possible to do day trips from Furano and the best way if you don’t have a car is to hire a guide as they do the driving and the guiding and can provide the necessary safety equipment.
-We highly recommend Journey into Japan) and a day trip with them costs around ¥11,000 a person (not including lift ticket or equipment).
+Scout can organise a guide as part of a Hokkaido ski package.

 Asahidake opens when conditions are suitable.
 This can range from early to late December and it remains open generally until the first week of May each season.